 1. This is a classic case of allowing others to decide your self-worth.
-You need to decide why their comments are so important for you; mostly you may not have a strong reason.
+You need to decide why their negative remarks are important for you; mostly you may not have a strong reason.

 2. Ask yourself why do you need to please her all the time.
 Do you have any reason other than she being your boss?